LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 ## Message Center

 The Event Page template includes a **Message Center** block under the “About This Event” section.
 When a visitor is not logged in a small callout invites them to authenticate.
 The block begins with a **Log in or Register Here** heading followed by a login form that is visible by default.
 Clicking **Log in here** toggles the embedded form with the same accordion animation used elsewhere on the page.

-The form submits via `wp_login_form()` and redirects back to the event page on success.
-A link to the standard registration page is also provided.
+Guests can now create a free account directly within this block.
+Selecting **Create Account** fades out the login form and reveals a registration form requesting first name, last name, email (entered twice for verification), and password (also entered twice).
+A progress spinner and response area provide feedback.
+The form checks that the email and password fields match and ensures no existing WordPress user or member already uses the email address.
+On success, a confirmation message displays a five‑second countdown before the page reloads and automatically logs the new member in.

 ## Event Type and Ticket Context